-- You’re allowed to challenge the insurance company’s adjustment numbers (including the scope of the damage caused by the loss, the replacement cost, rates of depreciation, and more), even those generated by a computer program.
-It’s important that you get your own estimates, as well.
+- You are allowed to challenge the insurance company’s adjustment numbers (including the scope of the damage caused by the loss, the replacement cost, rates of depreciation, and more), even those generated by a computer program.
+It is important that you get your own estimates, as well.

 - Ask your insurance company to provide you with their estimates and the basis of all adjustments and payments.

-- Ask your insurance company to explain to you anything you don’t understand.
-They’re obligated by law to do so.
+- Ask your insurance company to explain to you anything you do not understand.
+They are obligated by law to do so.

 - Talk to a lawyer well-versed in the areas of insurance and bad faith.